 (b) does not have an election in force under regulation 69G,

-ceases to be a worker because of total and permanent disablement, the Board is to pay the Member a benefit equal to the benefit that would have been payable under regulation 70 if the Member had died on the day the Member ceased to be a worker.
+ceases to be a worker because of permanent incapacity, the Board is to pay the Member a benefit equal to the benefit that would have been payable under regulation 70 if the Member had died on the day the Member ceased to be a worker.

 (2) If an eligible statutory WSS Member entitled to a benefit under subregulation (1) has received, or is entitled to receive, another benefit from any of the superannuation schemes established or continued under the Act in respect of the same incapacity, the Board may reduce the benefit under subregulation (1) to the extent it considers appropriate (but not to an amount less than the amount of A in the formula in regulation 70).

 [Regulation 71 amended in Gazette 29 Jun 2001 p.
 3090; 1 Dec 2004 p.
 5712; 13 Apr 2007 p.
-1623.]
+1623; 8 Jul 2008 p.
+3224.]

 72. Partial and permanent disability benefit — eligible statutory WSS Members